Social Work Degrees, Schools, and Careers in Vermont

 Online Social Work Schools in Vermont

 According to the CSWE, there aren’t any accredited online social work degree programs in the state of Vermont.
 Fortunately, students have more options than in-state colleges.
 Many programs offer online classes for the MSW, with fieldwork done in the student’s community.
 One of the top-ranked online programs is at University of Southern California.
 Students can start at multiple times throughout the year and USC does not require campus visits.
 University of New England, one of the best colleges for veterans according to U.S. News & World Report, offers a part-time online MSW program that takes three to four years to complete.
 UNE does not require campus visits, and fieldwork is completed in the student’s community.

 Career Opportunities for Social Workers in Vermont

 There are many different types of organizations and companies that require help from professional social workers in Vermont.
 The most common employers across the country include hospitals, community health centers, prisons, and schools.
 In fact, Community Health Centers of Burlington has multiple open positions for clinical social workers, the State of Vermont is constantly looking for case managers with social work experience, and Rutland Regional Medical Center is always on the lookout for good clinical social workers as well.
-The Vermont Chapter of the National Association keeps a list of jobs available in the state on its website.

 For more information about the process of becoming a social worker in Vermont, visit our page on Vermont social worker license requirements.